-(a) The Company's Independent Outside Directors shall oversee corporate management and business execution, and, in addition, shall offer advice on corporate management policies and improvements to be made on corporate management as well as other opinions which will be useful from a perspective of stakeholders.
-They also serve as members on the Nomination Advisory Committee that reports to the Board of Directors, thereby exerting a significant influence on appointment and dismissal of Senior Management and enhancing the effectiveness of oversight functions.

-- (b) The Company shall provide, as appropriate, Independent Outside Directors with opportunities for briefing in advance of Board of Directors meetings, those for briefing about the Company's business plans, business strategies, the operational status of each Business Sector, etc. or those for visiting branches inside and outside of Japan as well as hold, several times a year, informal gatherings for discussions by Independent Outside Directors only so that Independent Outside Directors can take an active part in discussions at the Board of Directors meetings.
-Independent Outside Directors shall make use of these opportunities to exchange information with each other and share common understanding of various matters among them. - (c) The Company shall establish certain routes, means, etc. for contact or coordination between Independent Outside Directors and the Company's Management or for cooperation with the Audit & Supervisory Committee so that such contacts, coordination or the like can be taken in a timely manner whenever such need arises. - (d) Criteria by which the Company designates Outside Directors as Independent Directors shall be as stated in Appendix 2.
+- (f) The Company ensures that the plans, progress, and results of the implementation of internal audits conducted by the department in charge of internal audits and the internal control reporting system shall be, according to circumstances, directly reported from the department in charge of internal audits to the Board of Directors and the Board of Corporate Auditors, thereby achieving necessary coordination based on such information sharing. - (3) Roles and responsibilities of Corporate Auditors and Board of Corporate Auditors - (a) The Auditing Standards for Corporate Auditors of the Company shall stipulate matters regarding Corporate Auditors, such as a basic stance to take, objectives to achieve, and an attitude to maintain, and Corporate Auditors shall conduct an audit in accordance with the Standards. - (b) Outside part-time auditors, as an independent third party, shall provide advice, recommendations, or other opinions based on their individual experiences and from viewpoints of a person specialized in a relevant field.
+Internal Standing Corporate Auditors, having ever worked for the Company and being knowledgeable about internal matters of the Company, shall conduct auditing and information gathering on a continuous basis.
+Both auditors shall cooperate closely with each other in operating the Board of Corporate Auditors. - (4) Independent Outside Directors - (a) The Company's Independent Outside Directors shall oversee corporate management and business execution, and, in addition, shall offer advice on corporate management policies and improvements to be made on corporate management as well as other opinions which will be useful from a perspective of stakeholders.
+They also serve as members on the Nomination Advisory Committee that reports to the Board of Directors, thereby exerting a significant influence on appointment and dismissal of Senior Management and enhancing the effectiveness of oversight functions. - (b) The Company shall provide, as appropriate, Independent Outside Directors with opportunities for briefing in advance of Board of Directors meetings, those for briefing about the Company's business plans, business strategies, the operational status of each Business Sector, etc. or those for visiting branches inside and outside of Japan as well as hold, several times a year, informal gatherings for discussions by Independent Outside Directors and Independent Outside Corporate Auditors only so that Independent Outside Directors can take an active part in discussions at the Board of Directors meetings.
+Independent Outside Directors shall make use of these opportunities to exchange information with each other and share common understanding of various matters among them. - (c) The Company shall establish certain routes, means, etc. for contact or coordination between Outside Directors and the Company's Management or for cooperation with Corporate Auditors or the Board of Corporate Auditors so that such contacts, coordination or the like can be taken in a timely manner whenever such need arises.
+In addition, the Company shall endeavor to promote cooperation between Outside Corporate Auditors and Outside Directors in order to enhance Outside Directors' activities to gather information. - (d) Criteria by which the Company designates Outside Directors and Outside Corporate Auditors as Independent Directors & Auditors shall be as stated in Appendix 2.